vitorm04/docs.pt-br/docs/framework/wcf/feature-details/how-to-dynamic-update.md

     </filterTables>
     ```

-3. <span data-ttu-id="724dc-117">Para avaliar as mensagens de entrada em relação aos filtros contidos na tabela de filtros, você deve associar a tabela de filtros aos pontos de extremidade de serviço usando o comportamento de roteamento.</span><span class="sxs-lookup"><span data-stu-id="724dc-117">To evaluate incoming messages against the filters contained in the filter table, you must associate the filter table with the service endpoints by using the routing behavior.</span></span> <span data-ttu-id="724dc-118">O exemplo a seguir demonstra como associar "filterTable1" ao ponto de extremidade de serviço.</span><span class="sxs-lookup"><span data-stu-id="724dc-118">The following example demonstrates associating "filterTable1" with the service endpoint.</span></span>
+3. <span data-ttu-id="61a19-117">Para avaliar as mensagens recebidas contra os filtros contidos na tabela de filtros, você deve associar a tabela do filtro com os pontos finais de serviço usando o comportamento de roteamento.</span><span class="sxs-lookup"><span data-stu-id="61a19-117">To evaluate incoming messages against the filters contained in the filter table, you must associate the filter table with the service endpoints by using the routing behavior.</span></span> <span data-ttu-id="61a19-118">O exemplo a seguir demonstra associar "filterTable1" com o ponto final do serviço.</span><span class="sxs-lookup"><span data-stu-id="61a19-118">The following example demonstrates associating "filterTable1" with the service endpoint.</span></span>

     ```xml
     <behaviors>